How To Start a Business as an Immigrant in the US

 3. Have a backup plan

 Non-permanent residents may face challenges when running a business in the United States.
-Your visa renewal may be delayed or denied, for example.
-Have a plan in place like hiring a great manager or working with a business partner to keep things running smoothly in your (hopefully temporary) absence.
+For example, your visa renewal could be delayed or denied.
+Have a plan in place like hiring a manager or working with a business partner to keep things running smoothly in your (hopefully temporary) absence.

 Frequently asked questions

 Yes, in most cases, you can start a business in the U.S. even if your green card has expired.
-Unless your green card was conditional, an expired green card does not discount your permanent resident status.
+Unless your green card was conditional, an expired green card doesn’t affect your permanent resident status.

 Starting a business with an expired green card will likely be more difficult, however, as you need a current green card to provide valid proof of your permanent residence status.
 As a result, it may be more difficult to get a loan.
-To prevent delays or additional challenges, you should file for renewal at least 90 days before your green card expires to prevent this.
+To prevent delays or additional challenges, you should file for renewal three to six months before your green card expires.